Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Wind Finslerian structures

 R.L.
 Bryant \cite{Bryant02} defined a generalization of Finsler metrics also as a hypersurface.
-The proof of Proposition~\ref{windConseq} below shows that this notion is clearly related to the notion of {\em conic Finsler metric} used here (even though, among other differences, in his definition $\Sigma$ must be radially transverse and it may be non-embedded and non-compact). \end{rem} Let us denote by $B_p$ the unit ball of each $\Sigma_p$; the {\em (open) domain} $A$ of the wind Finslerian structure is the union of the sets $A_p\subset T_pM, p\in M$, where $A_p$ is defined as $A_p=T_pM \setminus \{0\}$ if $0\in B_p$ and by parts $(ii)$ and $(iii)$ of Proposition \ref{possibwind} otherwise.
+The proof of Proposition~\ref{windConseq} below shows that this notion is clearly related to the notion of {\em conic Finsler metric} used here (even though, among other differences, in his definition $\Sigma$ must be radially transverse and it may be non-embedded and non-compact). \end{rem}